GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 Sec-Purpose: prefetch;prerender
 ```

 Servers can respond based on this header, to log prerender requests, return different content, or prevent the prerender from happening.
 If a non-success response code is returned (that is, not a 200 or a 304), then the page will not be prerendered.

-So this is one way to prevent pages you absolutely do not want prerendered, from prerendering.
+If you absolutely do not want a particular page to be prerendered, this is the best way to ensure it won't happen.

 ### Detecting prerender in JavaScript